lingtalfi/bash-tasks/README.md

 ## Usage

-To start the Task Runner, open your terminal and run:
+To start Bash Tasks, open your terminal and run:

 ```bash
 bt